drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 ```

 5. Click the __Open Terminal__ button.
 This Cloud Function triggers on a __Pub/Sub__ message.
-For it to work, you first need to create the Pub/Sub Topic with the following command.
+For it to work, you first need to create the Pub/Sub topic with the following command.

 ```
 gcloud pubsub topics create new-pet-topic
 ```

-6. Now, deploy the Cloud Function with the following command. (_It will take a couple minutes for the command to complete._)
+6. Deploy the Cloud Function with the following command. (_It will take a few minutes for the command to complete._)

 ```
 gcloud functions deploy spanner_save_pets --runtime python310 --trigger-topic=new-pet-topic --region=us-central1 --quiet
 ```

 6. When the command completes, in the Console, navigate to the __Pub/Sub__ service.
-Click on the __new-pet-topic__ topic to view its details. <div>On the Details page, click the __Messages__ tab, then click the __Publish Message__ button. </div><div>Enter the message below, then click the __Publish__ button. __Note__: the message is in JSON format and has to use the correct schema as shown for the func tion to work. </div>
+Click the __new-pet-topic__ topic to view its details. <div>On the Details page, click the __Messages__ tab, then click the __Publish Message__ button. </div><div>Enter the message below, then click the __Publish__ button. __Note__: the message is in JSON format and must use the correct schema as shown for the function to work. </div>

 ```
 {"OwnerName": "Jean", "PetName": "Sally", "PetType": "Frog", "Breed": "Green"}
 ```

 7. Go to the web page you used to test the read function.
-Refresh it in the browser, and check if the new owner, Jean, and her frog, Sally, were added.
+Refresh it in the browser and check if the new owner, Jean, and her frog, Sally, were added.

 ## Task 4.
-Starting the Spanner Emulator
+Starting the Spanner emulator

 1. In the Cloud Shell terminal, run the following command to install and start the Spanner emulator.